-Level 0 - No optimization: No optimizations are performed.
+- Level 0 No optimization: No optimizations are performed except for the coalescer (to allow better debug information).
 The compiler tries to achieve a 1-to-1 resemblance between source code and produced code.
-Expressions are evaluated in the order written in the source code, associative and commutative properties are not used.

-- Level 1 Few optimizations: Enables optimizations that do not affect the debug-ability of the source code.
+Expressions are evaluated in the order written in the source code, associative and commutative properties are not used. - Level 1 Few optimizations: Enables optimizations that do not affect the debug-ability of the source code.
 Use this level when you encounter problems during debugging your source code with optimization level 2. - Level 2 Medium optimization (default): Enables more optimizations to reduce the memory footprint and/or execution time.
 This is the default optimization level. - Level 3 Full optimization: This is the highest optimization level.
 Use this level when your program does not fit in the memory provided by your system anymore, or when your program/hardware has become too slow to meet your real-time requirements. - Custom optimization: you can enable/disable specific optimizations.